Why is the world so cruel?

 "By sneaking off and burying the last thing I have left of my family?"

-Those true words make my gut clench and make me feel sick, but my resolve hardens.
+Those words make my gut clench and make me feel sick, but my resolve hardens.

-"I made a promise to your father, Tim.
-And I intend to keep it."
-I hold up the object in front of his dripping face.
+"I made a promise to your father, and Tim, I intend to keep it."
+I lift up the object in front of his dripping face.

 "Your life, boy—this pendant may hold meaning to you.
 I won't discredit your feelings for it.
 But we cannot keep it any longer."